chanioxaris/Logic-Programming/Tents/README.md

 The below describes a 5x5 field where the trees are represented as "Y". <br />
 We want to place the minimum number of tents with the following constraints: <br />
-1. We can't place a tent where a tree is placed.
+1. We can't place a tent where a tree is.
-2. Two tents can't be in nearby positions (horizontal, vertical, diagonal)
+2. Two tents can't be in nearby positions (horizontal, vertical, diagonal).
 3. At least one (more is possible) tent must be placed around a tree.
-4. Can't place more than the maximum number of tents both on rows and columns.
+4. Can't place more than the maximum number of tents on rows and columns.

 <br />